en-yao/aiap19-tan-en-yao-162H/README.md

 1. Data cleaning
 - *Converting column types:* Ensures that data types are correctly interpreted for downstream processing and analysis
+- *Impute missing data:* Fills in missing values to maintain dataset completeness and prevent biases = *Handle erroneous data:* Identifies and corrects incorrect, inconsistent, or implausible data points to improve the reliability and accuracy of analyses and models
 - *Removing duplicates:* Eliminates redundant rows to prevent bias and overrepresentation of certain data points
 - *Removing outliers:* Filters outliers to reduce skew in the data distribution
 - *Feature selection:* Chooses only relevant features to improve model efficiency

-2. Create steps
+2. Define models
-- *Imputer:* Replaces missing values in categorical data with the most frequent value
-- *Scaler:* Standardizes features to have a mean of 0 and a standard deviation of 1 for models that rely on distance metrics
-- *Encoder:* Transforms nominal categorical features into binary representations through one-hot encoding

-3. Set up the pipeline
-- *Steps:* Combines imputer, scaler, encoder, and classifier to streamline the data transformation and model training workflow
-- *Undersampler:* Mitigates class imbalance by reducing the number of majority class samples, enabling more balanced learning across classes
 - *Classifier model:* Specifies the model type to be trained on

-4. Create RandomSearchCV object
+3. Create RandomSearchCV object
-- *Pipeline:* Combines data transformation steps with model training within cross-validation
 - *Param_grid:* Specifies the range of hyperparameters for optimizing model performance
 - *Cross validation:* Evaluates the model on multiple test sets to provide a more reliable estimate of model performance on new, unseen data
 - *Make predictions:* Predictions are generated on a test or hold-out set to evaluate model performance

-5. Compute and print performance
+4. Compute and print performance
+- *RSME:* Quantifies the model's prediction error by measuring the square root of the average squared differences between predicted and actual values, providing insight into the magnitude of errors
+- *R-squared:* Evaluates the proportion of variance in the dependent variable that the model explains, indicating the goodness of fit
 - *Precision:* Measures the model's accuracy in correctly identifying positives
 - *Recall:* Measures model's ability to capture all true positives
 - *F1 score:* Provides a balanced score that accounts for both precision and recall
 - *ROC AUC score:* Measures the model’s ability to distinguish between classes across different thresholds
 - *Confusion matrix:* Summarizes classification results, showing true positives, true negatives, false positives, and false negatives

-6. Visualise model performance
+5. Visualise model performance
 - *Box plots:* Show cross-validation score distributions
-- *Precision-recall curve:* Illustrates the trade-off between precision and recall for various thresholds
 - *ROC AUC curve:*  Visualizes the relationship between the true positive rate and false positive rate across thresholds
+- *Feature Importance:* Highlights the relative contributions of each feature in making predictions, helping to identify which variables are most influential in the model's decision-making process.
+- *Predicted vs Actual:* A plot that compares the predicted values from a model against the actual observed values, often used in regression analysis.
+It helps assess the model's accuracy and identify patterns

 ### Overview of key findings from the EDA
 - **Identified object dtypes for Nutrients N, P, K:**